Book Thoughts: Clara’s Kitchen

 Would I recommend this?
 I think that if you like younger books, simple and creative tales, or have a young person that you would like to share it with: yes, I would recommend it.
 However, I’m biased, and would recommend you try to find the UK version of the audiobook for Hiddleston’s stellar performance.

-Book Thoughts: The Dirty Life
+The Dirty Life

 I’m not sure what I expected to get from ‘The Dirty Life’ by Kristin Kimball.
 I have a few books about the experiences of people, or a family, who went back to the land or tried their hand at farming.
 I know that many of them are depressing, but I felt like this one would be upbeat.
 That said, I was glad to find that Kimball put in the bad experiences as well as the good, giving a very balanced picture of what the whole thing has been like for her over the last seven years.
 The bulk of the book details experiences from the first year, but she does give snippets of information about the years that follow, specifically information pertaining to things you, as a reader, learned about year one.